You study general histology, anatomy and physiology, human disease, oral biology and immunology, among other subjects.

 You are examined theoretically in each of the three main areas of your clinical activity: periodontal therapy, restorative care and paediatric dentistry.
 These, in addition to your research project, are undertaken for your final examination.

-4 Highers at BBBB (first sitting) or 4 or 5 Highers at ABBB or BBBBB (two sittings) including Biology.
+4 Highers at BBBB (first sitting) or 4/5 Highers at ABBB/BBBBB (two sittings) including Biology plus English at National 5.

 Widening access entry:

-4 Highers at BBBB (BBB must be achieved in one sitting S4-S6) including Biology.
+4 Highers at BBBB by end S6 (BBB must be achieved in one sitting S4-S6) including Biology pus English at National 5.

 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of course.
 Contact Disclosure Scotland for details on the type you would need.